leonelgoncalves/leonelgoncalves.github.io/_posts/2017-06-19-reduce-the-black-sheep.md

 layout: post
 title: "Reduce.
 The black sheep"
 comments: true
-description: "A breef introduction on why to use reduce function and it's benefits"
+description: "A brief introduction on why to use reduce function and it's benefits"
 keywords: "javascript, basic"
 ---